 Implementation Work Packages

-All funded projects are eligible to receive up to 5% extra of the overall project budget to implement changes within the project to their systems, workflows, policies, and broader research culture to support monitoring of research outcomes and impacts beyond the infrastructure project’s completion.
+All National Data Asset projects are eligible to receive up to 5% extra of the overall project budget to implement changes within the project to their systems, workflows, policies, and broader research culture to support monitoring of research outcomes and impacts beyond the infrastructure project’s completion.
 Implementation work packages must include several of the following elements:

 - Automated and pervasive system integration of key persistent identifiers (ORCID, DOI, RAID, Grant ID, IGSN) that support tracking and monitoring of research outcomes and impact.